robert-mccarthy-ca/modern-druid/README.md

 - **Verra VCS + CCB** soil carbon credits
 - **CFIA/OMRI** biochar sales

-The risk factor on earnings prices is basically whether the world stops the rise of carbon dioxide or not, whether so much carbon is coming out that we're dropping back down.
-I can live with that risk since we haven't slowed down yet as far as global emissions go.
+The primary risk factor on earnings prices is market demand, but as we haven't even slowed down our emissions yet, that's unlikely to be a short or even a long term threat.

 > Food is always free.
-Excess goes to local businesses and processors.
+Excess goes to local businesses, processors and entrepeneurs.
 > “Pick your own damn food, we’re busy drawing down carbon.”

 ---